 Or try this recipe from my friends over at Baked The Blog!

-- 2 tbsp organic food grade dried rose petals
+- 2 tablespoon organic food grade dried rose petals

 - 2 cups unsweetened almond milk

-- ½ tsp vanilla extract or ⅛ tsp vanilla bean powder
+- ½ teaspoon vanilla extract, or ⅛ teaspoon vanilla bean powder

 - Place the dried rose petals into two layers of cheese cloth and tie tightly, or place the petals in a stainless tea ball.

 - In a small saucepan, add the plant milk, rose petals sachet and vanilla.
 Bring to a simmer over medium heat.
 Remove from heat and let stand for 5 minutes to allow the rose to further infuse the almond milk.
 Stir in the maple syrup and serve warm.

 Disclaimer: all recipes on this site are developed and tested in a Canadian kitchen with Canadian ingredients at normal elevation using an electric oven and stove.
 Results may vary.